What is KRA and KPI? What’s the difference between them?

 While writing a KRA, here are some things to keep in mind:

-2. Find out exactly what the employee is supposed to achieve and how they would contribute to the organization’s progress.
+- Clearly define what the employee should achieve and how they will contribute to the organization’s progress.

-3. Note down all measurable critical responsibilities to be carried out on the job.
-These include things that can be measured in numbers, percentages, etc.
+- Record all critical responsibilities that need to be performed on the job, including tasks that can be measured in numbers, percentages, and other quantifiable terms.

 How to write KPIs?